Biblical Counseling Training For Lay Counselors

 - - A lot more sowing / planting is done than reaping / harvesting.

-- - Wait for and allow God time to work in their hearts.
+- - Wait for and allow God time to work in their spiritual hearts.

-- - Make sure to emphasize that they must understand it (the gospel) and believe with sincerity in order for it to work.
+- - Make sure to emphasize that they must understand it (the gospel) and believe with sincerity, in order for it to work - for God to accept them for the receiving of salvation.

-- - If possible, follow-up a seemingly successful salvation, preferably a week or two later; watch for any measurable change; ask the lead-into questions again.
+- - If possible, follow-up a seemingly successful salvation, preferably a week or two later, in order to try to ascertain whether or not the person actually got saved; watch for any measurable change; ask the lead-into questions again.

-- - Realize and remember that as long as the person rejects receiving Christ, essentially they are not open to obeying anything else God says.
+- - Realize and remember that as long as the person rejects placing his/her faith in Christ for salvation, then because technically the person is not saved, he/she essentially may not be open to obeying anything else that God says in the Scriptures.

 -------------------------------------------------------------------------------------------------------------